Hurqalia/weather_map/README.md

 # How To

  - First time, select the country of you choice to save your preferences.
-  - Change prefered country with the choice "Weather Map Config"
+  - Change prefered country with the menu "Weather Map Config"
- - Load score with the choice "Weather Map"
+ - Load score with the menu "Weather Map"
   - A counter is displayed during loading scores.
 Wait until the panel displays and if some request fails a button will appears to reload the missing cells.
 Use it until the missing cells are recovered.

 # Available countries